11 Ladder Safety Tips You Need to Know

 2. Maintain 4 rules for ladder safety

 The ladder should maintain a 75-degree angle from the wall.
 You may know this as the 4:1 ratio or 4 rules for ladder safety.
 What does this mean?
-If your ladder is going to be 12 feet high, the distance of the base from the wall should be three feet.

 You can measure this by standing straight with your toes at the bottom of the ladder.
 When you stretch out your arms, they should rest on the rungs at your shoulder height without overreaching.
-We recommend to maintain ideal ladder angle.

 3. Maintain the 3-point rules when climbing

 Always climb the ladder with two hands and one foot on the ladder or two feet and one hand in contact with the ladder.
 Mai training contact with the ladder will help you remain steady.
-Also, keep your weight centered between the rails to avoid toppling over.

 ladder use safety tips when climbing